Boys in the Sand

 Produced on a budget of about $8,000, the film collects three segments depicting Donovan's sexual adventures at a gay beach resort.
-Promoted by Poole with an advertising campaign unprecedented for a pornographic feature, it premiered in 1971 at the 253-seat 55th Street Playhouse in Manhattan, where it was an immediate critical and commercial success.
+Promoted by Poole with an advertising campaign unprecedented for a pornographic feature, it premiered in 1971 at the ref name="Connecticut-2004" /> 55th Street Playhouse in Manhattan, where it was an immediate critical and commercial success.
 The film brought Donovan international recognition.
-A sequel Boys in the Sand II was eventually released in 1986, but in the much-changed film and porn markets did not match the success of the original.
+A sequel Boys in the Sand II was released in 1986, but in the much-changed film and porn markets did not match the success of the original.

 The film's title is a parodic reference to the 1968 Mart Crowley play The Boys in the Band, which had been adapted into a 1970 film of the same name.

 Plot

 Boys in the Sand is composed of three segments set on Fire Island.